AlanFerreiraDev/AlanFerreiraDev/README.md

 I am passionate about solving problems and learning more every day.
 Always open to new challenges and new knowledge.

-## :rocket: "Never Stop Learning" :rocket:
+## :rocket: **"Never Stop Learning"** :rocket:

- - 🏴󠁢󠁲󠁳󠁰󠁿 From SP living in Sampa
+ - 🏴󠁢󠁲󠁳󠁰󠁿 From SP living in Sampa.
  - :computer: Dev Front-End with knowledges in: HTML, CSS, JS, React, Next, Sass, Linux, Python.
- - 💑 Married and happy, with many projects
+ - 💑 Married and happy, with many projects.

 👇 Reach me out